bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-modeling/process-editor.rst

 -  the :ref:`process-editor-tool-bar`, where some tools are located and also all elements, which can be added to the process

+-  the :ref:`process-editor-viewport-tool-bar`, where some tools for the viewport are located

 |image2|

 Accessibility